What to do

 Special cases

-If someone at school, childcare, or a youth program has Covid or there's a chance of exposure, follow our guidance for staff and families.
-See our health directives for more information.
+If someone at school, childcare, or a youth program has COVID-19 or there's a chance of exposure, follow our guidance for staff and families.

 Individual schools may choose to have additional rules or policies that families should also follow.